gsriramit/Networking-DNS/README.md

 1. The Custom Script Extention in the VM deployment to configure a forwarder with 168.63.129.16 for the private DNS Zone fails.
 This has to be done manually after the VM deployment is completed.

 ## Important Note
-The ARM Templates and Scripts should not be used in production directly.
+1. The ARM Templates and Scripts should not be used in production directly.
 Modify and improve as seen necessary!
+2. Architectue Diagrams for Steps 5 and 6 are added to the readme files inside the respective folders